Gifts for Your Boss That Actually Feel Thoughtful

 Match it to their habits

 Pay attention to what they actually do.
 If they're always nursing a cold cup of coffee, the Ember mug is a no-brainer.
 If their desk is constantly cluttered, a desk organizer shows you noticed.
-If they travel for work, something portable like the YETI tumbler or Tile tracker makes sense.
+If they travel for work, something portable like the Hydro Flask water bottle or Tile tracker makes sense.
 The best gift for a boss who works long hours is something that makes those hours a little more comfortable.

 Consider the team dynamic